pratikbhatia0011/pratikbhatia0011.github.io/index.md

 Hello and welcome to this blog.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).

-## Fumbling around
+This is an attempt to learn how to write, understand ideas and share.